 A feature extraction software tool for object-based image analysis, and it is designed to work with land use/land cover databases in order to help in the process of classification of the existing parcels, or also to determine the changes that have occurred in a database comparing the current classified image with the old database.
 It has been applied in the feature extraction phase in several updating land use/land cover cartography processes.

 In the following documents you will find a thorough description of the software, the type of variables that can be computed, the interface and an application example.
-The first is available through Elsevier: The second contains a brief description of the software in Spanish and can be downloaded directly.
+The first is available through Elsevier: The second and third contain a brief description of the software in Spanish and English, respectively, and they can be downloaded directly.

 Ruiz, L.A., Recio, J.A., Fernández-Sarría, A., Hermosilla, T., 2011.
 A feature extraction software tool for agricultural object-based image analysis.
 Computers and Electronics in Agriculture, 76 (2), pp. 284-296.

 - Download the “fetex2.rar” file.
 A sample dataset is also included for testing purposes.